S H A R E D G R O U N D P R O J E C T S

 51st St., Temescal

-"Beyond the Pussycat," a multifaceted, community art project that drew upon the skills and expertise of dozens of neighbors, included: a six-month, on-site exhibit exploring the history of the vacant lot at 51st and Telegraph; a Temescal history slide presentation at Carter Middle School by Jennifer Dowling and Ray Raineri; and a one-day public event featuring local musicians, food from neighborhood restaurants, facilitated "community conversations" with neighbors about potential future uses of the site, and an outdoor film screening.
+"Beyond the Pussycat," a multifaceted, community art project that drew upon the skills and expertise of dozens of neighbors, included: a six-month, on-site exhibit exploring the history of the vacant lot at 51st and Telegraph; a Temescal history slide presentation at Carter Middle School by Jennifer Dowling and Ray Raineri; and an on-site public event featuring local musicians, food from neighborhood restaurants, facilitated "community conversations" with neighbors about potential future uses of the site, and an outdoor film screening.

 Shared Ground Partners: Temescal Neighbors Together, Friends of Temescal Creek, and Temescal Merchants Association